python is object oriented programming language

-Object-oriented programming is a mechanism that allows you to create intelligent variables-called objects-that can be used to store complex structures that not on them.
+Object-oriented programming is a mechanism that allows you to create intelligent variables-called objects-that can be used to store complex structures that are not on them.
 The system works through the creation of a class.
 A class defines the format and structure of individual objects-called instances- and defines the functions that operate on those objects.

 Classes can also be organized into a tree structure so that there are generic classes and within the generic classes, there are specific classes for modeling other structures.
 Classes can also inherit methods from their parent classes, which promotes code reuse by allowing you to define a method only once, no matter how many different classes rely on its abilities.